yizhuoliang/cornserve/docs/getting_started/index.md

 ```

 1. Give it enough disk space to download model weights and stuff.
 You can also give more CPU (e.g., `--cpus 8`) and memory (`--memory 16g`).
-2. If you don't have rootless docker, please prepend `sudo`
+2. We recommend enabling rootless docker to avoid permission or `$PATH` related issues.

 Next, and this is important, we want to increase the shared memory (`/dev/shm`) size of the Minikube container.